lemoine-yann/SimpleEscPos.Net/README.md

 ## Notes

-Library use 1252 codepage, you can easily change it in the code (pageCode 32 by default).
-Check Epson documentation about [ESC,GS,t,xx]
+Library use 1252 codepage, if you need another pagecode please check Espon documentation about [ESC,GS,t,xx] , in my case parameter 32 mean 1252

 If you use a printer on Samba protocol, you can easily replace the socket by copying buffer on network stream.